ThatRandomGamer/Mystic-Engine/README.md

 Glad and GLFW.
 I also use OpenGl M, a maths library for OpenGl.
 Vulkan, DX12 Ultimate support is planned.
 I will be using OpenAL soft as my audio library, will add more stuff later.
 I will be using my own physics engine(might add support for Bullet but I wanna learn how to make my own).

+**Implemented Features**
+- OpenGl Rendering
+- Texture loading
+- 3d rendering
+- Basic Mouse and keyboard input for moving the camera, needs to be upgraded soon

 **Current Feature Roadmap:**
 - Advanced Lighting
 - Different texture map support